• Skip to primary navigation

 Vegan Potato Leek Soup

-An easy and hearty potato soup with a leek base, carrots and veggie broth traditionally pureed until super creamy and silky but without the addition of heavy cream.
-Dairy free, no oil, as healthy as can be but also comforting to the max, this soup is simply the best!
+Easy and hearty potato leek soup with a base of aromatics and veggie broth pureed until super creamy and silky without the addition of heavy cream.
+No oil, dairy free, as healthy as can be but also comforting and exceptionally delicious, this soup is simply the best!
+Don’t be surprised if you find yourself making this one all year long like the finest timeless chowder.

 About the Leeks